beccadelf/Exec_functioning_treatment_response/1_Model_Release/README.md

 **Data Preprocessing:**

 Missing values need to be recoded as 77777 and 99999 for dichotomous and dimensional variables respectively.
+XXX (Mention here that this step can be skipped when using the example data).
 Further preprocessing steps are handled in the provided Python script "Apply_pretrained_model.py".

 # Run the script